NeptuneSailing Logo

 Photograph courtesy of Anthony Cullen

-During school holiday periods Neptune Sailing runs increasingly popular 5 day (20 hour) courses for young people.
+During school holiday periods Neptune Sailing runs increasingly popular 5 day courses for young people.
 We aim to make each course fun and for students to learn at their own pace.

-Each course covers the content of the relevant RYA Stages, both practical and theoretical.
+Each course covers the content of the relevant RYA Stage, both practical and theoretical.
 There are four Stages, ranging from Beginner to Advanced Skills.
 It is important that parents choose the most appropriate course for their children.
 We want each individual to feel able to cope with the many challenges met during the week.

 Neptune Sailing has many years experience of providing RYA courses for young people.
 The River Orwell is a challenging environment and safety is the priority for all groups.
 Those with limited experience of tides should consider repeating Stages to gain more confidence.